Arizona’s weather–including some of the best Winters in the world–make it one of the top locations for golf getaways in the United States.

 Ranked 4th Best Dog Park in the United States, Cosmo Park is named for Gilbert’s first police dog: Cosmo van Blitsaerd of Holland.
 The park features a lighted, fenced dog park.
 Timid dogs are directed to use the northern part of the park.
 There is a lake where dogs may swim and two dog wash stations

-Located in Gilbert’s Hertige District, Water Tower Park is a common gathering place for community events like the Downtown Concert Series and the Gilbert Art Walk.
+Located in Gilbert’s Heritage District, Water Tower Plaza is a common gathering place for community events like the Downtown Concert Series and the Gilbert Art Walk.
 Below the water tower is a splash pad and outdoor seating.

 Gilbert, named a Bicycle Friendly Community, is well known for its Central Trail System that offers 135 miles of enjoyment for outdoor enthusiasts.
 Along with equestrian tracks are more than 54 miles of marked bike trails where you can ride along the canals.

 There are three trail systems running north-south—Heritage Trail, Santan Vista Trail, and Marathon Trail—and one that runs east-west (Western Powerline Trail).
 They connect to most of Gilbert’s parks and parallel the Valley’s canal system maintained by the Salt River Project.
 The trail experience is enhanced by pocket parks that offer shade, drinking fountains, ramadas, and other recreational features.
 One ramada, that borders the Riparian Preserve at Water Ranch, depicts the famous Da Vinci Flying Machine and features quotes from the masters of astronomy.